ThinkBigEg/kudu-pyspark/README.md

  ## Containers built in docker-compose:
   - 1 Kudu Master
   - 3 Kudu Tablet servers
-  - Kudu Client to open jupyter notebook to connect to the kudu cluster
+  - Kudu Client to open jupyter notebook and connect to the kudu master

  ## Tutorial
  ### Clone the repository